2600hz/kazoo/core/kazoo_number_manager/doc/index.md

 ### Locality

-The `knm_locality` is a generic HTTP client for fetching the locality associate with a number.
+The `knm_locality` is a generic HTTP client for fetching locality data associated with a number.
 The module will POST to the configured URL appended with "/locality/metadata', sending a JSON payload of `{"data":["DID1", "DID2"...]}`.

 The response is expected to be a JSON payload of `{"status":"success","data":{...}}` where `"status"="success"` indicates the query was successful (any other value is treated as an error) and `"data"` is a JSON object with the locality information of each supplied DID.